awslabs/llrt/README.md

 ## Testing & ensuring compatibility

 The best way to ensure your code is compatible with LLRT is to write tests and execute them using the built-in test runner.
-The test runner currently supports Jest/Chai assertions, with the exception of Jest asymmetric matchers.
+The test runner currently supports Jest/Chai assertions.
 There are two main types of tests you can create:

 Unit Tests
 - Useful for validating specific modules and functions in isolation